-Continuum of Support Note:-
+Continuum of Support

 The Department has set out the Continuum of Support framework (available here) to assist schools in identifying and responding to students' needs.
 This framework recognises that special educational needs occur along a continuum, ranging from mild to severe, and from transient to long term, and that students require different levels of support depending on their identified needs.
 The Continuum of Support is a problem-solving model of assessment and intervention that enables schools to gather and analyse data, as well as to plan and review the progress of individual students.
 Using this framework helps to ensure that interventions are incremental, moving from class-based interventions to more intensive and individualised support, and that they are informed by careful monitoring of progress.
-The Department's Guidelines for Post-Primary Schools Supporting Students with Special Educational Needs in Mainstream Schools (available here) provide guidance for schools in identifying and responding to students' needs as part of the Continuum of Support framework.
+The Department's Guidelines for Post-Primary Schools Supporting Young People with Special Educational Needs in Mainstream Classes (available here) provide guidance for schools in identifying and responding to students' needs as part of the Continuum of Support framework.

-The following is a guide to assist schools in selecting students for the remaining places following the allocation to students with complex special educational needs in mainstream classes:
+The following is the criteria which can be used to identify and select students for the remaining places following the allocation to students with complex special educational needs in mainstream classes: